-Now, in the spirit of Halloween (even though it’s a little late for that), I’d like to show you a story I made long ago–it’s my very first one and it’s not that good–about four girls alone on Halloween night.
+Now, in the spirit of Halloween (even though it’s a little late for that), I’d like to show you something I wrote long ago–it’s my first-ever story and not that good–about four girls alone on Halloween night.
 Before you start, I’d like you to know that Halloween was once called All Hallows Eve, and people would dress up in scary costumes to scare the evil spirits away.
 Nowadays you can dress up like anything, from princesses to poltergeists, just to go around and get free candy, but back then, it wasn’t so.
 This story brings out the true spirit of All Hallows Eve.

 This required a bit of editing but I am short on time, so please forgive if there are things that might not make sense.
 Also know that this was in 4th grade and I wasn’t too very inventive, so that’s why almost all of the names begin with M.